tomoiwasaki/trailer-nailer/README.md

 by: Minh D. Nguyen, Huynh Tran, Tomo Iwasaki, Arpan Gurung, Georgios Frantzis Phylactopoulos

-Project title: Recognisong
+Project title: Trailer Nailer

 Problem statement:
-- Create a website that allows user to play a song recognition game.
-In each play, user will watch a short part of a music video and identify the music video.
+- Create a website that allows user to play a movie recognition game.
+In each play, user will watch a short part of a movie trailer video and identify the movie.
-- The website will allow the user to choose to do the quiz on songs of the same artist, same genre, or just random songs.
+- The website will allow the user to choose to do the quiz on movies of the same year, same genre, or just random movies.
-- The website will allow users to challenge each other to find the “true” fan of a band or an artist!
+- The website will allow users to challenge each other to find the “true” movie nerd!

 How to solve the problem:
-- Use YouTube API to get MVs from YouTube and the information of each song.
+- Use YouTube API to get movie trailer from YouTube and the information of each movie.
-- Use server-side database to store user’s information such as authentication information and high scores, and song’s information such as URL, song name, artist name, and popularity.
+- Use server-side database to store user’s information such as authentication information and high scores, and movie’s information such as YouTube ID, movie name, year of production, and genre.
 - Use client-side storage to retain user’s login information.
 - Send email/SMS and push notification whenever someone receives a challenge from others.